 Polyamorous relationships are mostly adopted by people who choose not to stay loyal to one partner and do not wish to hurt them by cheating.
 It can work for people in long-distance relationships or those who have to travel frequently for work.

 What works for a polyamorous relationship is honest and clear communication between two partners.
-Such a setup can sustain only if there is openness and understanding between the couple.
+Such a setup can be sustained only if there is openness and understanding between the couple.
 If both consent to it and are willing to respect each other’s privacy and not cross boundaries, then it can keep them happy.

 However, maintaining relationships with multiple partners may not be easy, especially if you have a primary relationship, as there are chances of jealousy, insecurity, suspiciousness, and distrust eventually souring your relationship.
 You need patience, clear relationship rules, and the ability to compromise to carry on with such a relationship.
 Managing multiple relationships requires careful time management and emotional awareness.
 It is important to ensure that each partner feels valued and prioritized, which may involve balancing schedules and being sensitive to each other’s emotional needs.